Skip to content

 Installing Dependencies

 It is recommended to commit your package-lock.json file to version control.
-Once committed Atlas uses the lock file to run npm ci to install package dependencies which builds your app with the same dependencies used in your local dev environment.
+Once committed, the Headless Platform uses the lock file to run npm ci to install package dependencies which builds your app with the same dependencies used in your local dev environment.

 If the package-lock.json file is not present then npm install is run.